center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - Active Directory
     - Active Directory Object Modification

+  * - UpdateSSHPublicKey
+    - Sets the status of an IAM user's SSH public key to active or inactive.
+SSH public keys that are inactive cannot be used for authentication.
+This operation can be used to disable a user's SSH public key as part of a key rotation work flow.
+    - User Account
+    - User Account Modification

   * - UpdateServerCertificate
     - Updates the name and/or the path of the specified server certificate stored in IAM.
     - Certificate